okx/okexchain-docs/nodes/operation/how-to-start-mainnet-node.md

-# How to Start the mainnet node
+# How to start the mainnet node
 ## 1. Using exchaind and snapshots
 [Snapshot link](https://forum.okt.club/d/154 "Snapshot link")